One Man Gang: World Championship Wrestling (1991, 1995–1996)

 Gang returned to WCW in the fall of 1995, reverting his gimmick back to his normal biker's gimmick.
 He made his first appearance back on the November 16 taping of WCW Saturday Night when he defeated Scott Turner (the match aired December 2).
 His televised return came at the WCW World War 3 PPV on November 19, where he was the last person to be eliminated in the three ring, sixty man battle royal.
 Following this, he appeared in a post-show dark match for Starrcade '95.
 He upset United States Champion Kensuke Sasaki to win the championship.
-Although the match was subsequently restarted with Sasaki winning, WCW never acknowledged the second match and Gang remained the titleholder.
+Although the match was subsequently restarted with Sasaki winning, WCW never acknowledged the restart and Gang remained the titleholder when Sasaki returned to Japan.

 His first US title defense came on the January 20, 1996, edition of WCW Saturday Night when he defeated Super Giant Ninja.
 Gang became a member of Sullivan's burgeoning Dungeon of Doom.
 On the January 22 edition of WCW Monday Nitro, Gang lost to Hulk Hogan in a non-title match.
 Following the match, he joined members of the Dungeon of Doom and the Horsemen in attacking Hogan and Randy Savage.
 The next night, at Clash of the Champions XXXII, Gang successfully defended the belt against Disco Inferno.
-However, his title run would come to an end at the next television taping, when he was defeated by Konnan in a match that aired February 4 on WCW Main Event.
-He was unsuccessful in regaining the belt in a rematch with Konnan at SuperBrawl VI the following month, and left the promotion shortly thereafter.
+His title run ended at the next television taping, when he was defeated by Konnan in a match that aired February 4 on WCW Main Event.
+He lost a rematch at SuperBrawl VI the next month and left WCW shortly thereafter.